cholthi/myblog/content/blog/explicit-arguments-indexes-with-fmt-package.md

 // SELECT mydb_table1.*, mydb_table2.id from mydb_table1 left join mydb_table2 on mydb_table2.id = mydb_table1.id;
 ```
-while the above does achieve our desired outcome, it does so by duplicating code heavily. it would be better if `tablePrefix` didn't have to be passed several times to `fmt` function if the same data value is used by many format specifiers.
+while the above does achieves our desired outcome, it does so by duplicating code heavily. it would be better if `tablePrefix` didn't have to be passed several times to `fmt` function if the same data value is used by many format specifiers.

 Thankfully, `fmt` package designers saw a need for that and provided a way to avoid such a duplication of code.